 For instance, if I have an order for making nameplates from a 3 mm thick acrylic material, I can also cut shapes of name tags which I keep for future use.
 When I get customers who need name badges, I use what I have already cut from the offcuts to process their orders.

 Keeping material offcuts is a great way of increasing your profitability.
 If you want to maximise your productivity and minimise your costs, always preserve them.
-Secondly, identify products which customers buy regularly and cut their components from the leftovers at the same time.
+Secondly, identify products that customers buy regularly and cut their components from the leftovers at the same time.
 It helps you to have only those pieces that you will use in future.